ilbers/isar/README.md

 # Test

-Test the image with qemu:
+To test the QEMU image, run the following command:

-    start_armhf_vm
+        $ start_armhf_vm